tenstorrent/tt-metal/docs/source/ttnn/tensor.rst

 .. note::
-    `ttnn.Tensor` uses a minimum of 4 bytes to store a row of the tensor on the device.
+    :class:`ttnn.Tensor` uses a minimum of 4 bytes to store a row of the tensor on the device.
     That means that the minimum width of a tensor on the device is as follows:

     .. list-table:: Minimum width of a tensor on the device